 An example of a secured credit card is the Capital One® Secured MasterCard® (read our Capital One® Secured MasterCard® review).
 With this card, you can choose the credit limit you want, starting from $200 up to $3,000, based on your security deposit.

 A secured credit card functions exactly like a regular credit card, and can be used to make car rental, hotel or restaurant reservations, unlike a debit card.
 There are many things which are quite impossible to do without a credit card, so having a secured credit card will make life much easier for you.

-Secured credit cards report to all the three major credit card bureaus in the US.
-This means that if you have been diligent in paying on time and not exceeding your credit limit, your credit score will start increasing and you can later enjoy the benefits of having a better credit score.
+Secured credit cards report to all the 3 major credit card bureaus in the U.S. This means that if you have been diligent in paying on time and not exceeding your credit limit, your credit score will start increasing and you can later enjoy the benefits of having a better credit score.

 This advantage makes secured credit cards the perfect choice for students and young people who have never had credit cards and haven't yet been able to apply for a regular credit card, but would like to build up their credit score in the meantime so that they are eligible for a good credit card in the future.